-Instant Pot Southern Style Green Beans and Bacon combine fresh green beans, smokey bacon, a little onion and garlic.
-This pressure cooked side is made in minutes and so mouthwatering it’ll surely be a staple at your table too.
+Instant Pot Southern Style Green Beans and Bacon combine fresh green beans, smoky bacon, a little onion, and garlic.
+This pressure-cooked southern side is made in minutes and is so mouthwatering it’ll surely be a staple at your table too.

 Recently I had the opportunity to give a cooking class for the University of Florida Hillsborough County Extension Service in conjunction with AARP and their Foodie Fun Event.
 It was a fun event with about 30 people.
 We made Skillet Lemon Chicken and Potatoes, these Southern Style Instant Pot Green Beans, and a Butter Pecan Apple Dump Cake (Coming Soon).

 We had a great conversation about pressure cooking and most of the attendees had not used an Instant Pot before.
 They loved the convenience of cooking all in one pot, being able to saute, and the safety features of the locking lid and the quick release capabilities.

 I had not done any cooking in a pressure cooker Pre Instant Pot and they taught me some tips for using a stovetop pressure cooker, like to “quick release” or bringing the pressure down you just place the pot into cold water.
 I just love COOKING TIPS, so I will share a few more below in the post for IP Cooking.